mkraska/meclib/Maxima/Readme.md

 - correct dimension (simplifies to the same base unit)?
 This requires specification of units for each variable. ([forum discussion](https://moodle.org/mod/forum/discuss.php?d=406908#p1673135), [Github issue](https://github.com/maths/moodle-qtype_stack/issues/665))
 - off by a numeric factor? (note, expressions aren't necessarily products)

+### Feedback for interactive graphical input

+- extraction of sums of forces and moment, see below
+- values and slope of splines, see below.

 ### Input and validation issues

 - ambiguous validation: `x0` and `x_0` ([forum discussion](https://moodle.org/mod/forum/discuss.php?d=412362))